 First Christian Church of Lawrenceville is located in Lawrenceville, Georgia in Gwinnett County.
 Find out more by going to our website at https://lawrencevillechristianchurch.org/

-"God is Good.
-Yes He is!" by Rev. Richard Williams from the sermon series "In For Service!"
-First Christian Church of Lawrenceville is located...
+"I Shall Not Be Moved" by Rev. Richard Williams from the sermon series "In For Service!"
+First Christian Church of Lawrenceville is located in...